dopyrory3/PsShareShieldAD/README.md

 # PsShareShieldAD

+**IMPORTANT**
+This module depends on PsShareShield, which is a module that is not available in the PowerShell Gallery.
+Please see the repo for that module here: https://github.com/dopyrory3/PsShareShield

 ## Description
 PsShareShieldAD is a PowerShell made to integrate PsShareShield with Active Directory.
 It exposes a new cmdlet that allows you to quickly reset a password and generate a link using ShareShield.